-Babesia spp. of cats and dogs are not known to infect other species, including humans.
+Babesia spp. of cats and dogs are not known to be able to infect any other species within New Zealand, including humans.
 The consequences for humans and New Zealand wildlife are therefore assessed to be negligible.

 Since introduction of animals infected with Babesia spp. could lead to establishment of a debilitating disease, particularly of rural dogs that are more likely to come into contact with ticks, the consequences are assessed to be non-negligible.